Table of Contents

 Introduction

-This is the primary stage of the persuasive technique writing.
+This is the primary stage of the persuasive technique of writing.
 The introduction of a persuasive essay or paper must be attractive.
 While reading the introduction part, the reader should get a clear idea of the author’s purpose in writing.

 The introduction is the main stage from where the reader understands the basis of the thesis.
 Therefore, it should be simple and catchy.